-In a recent guest post on Private Equity News, Declan Feeney, Private Equity Director at Efficio discussed the five things private equity firms should consider when it comes to procurement.
+In a recent guest post on Private Equity News, Declan Feeney, Private Equity Advisor at Efficio discussed the five things private equity firms should consider when it comes to procurement.

-The current low growth environment has brought the importance of cost optimization to the front of mind for Private Equity houses.
-But how many really understand the value procurement can bring to help drive earnings before interest, taxes, depreciation and amortization growth?
+The current low growth environment has brought the importance of cost optimisation to the front of mind for Private Equity houses.
+But how many really understand the value procurement can bring to help drive earnings before interest, taxes, depreciation and amortisation growth?
 Set out below are the top five things private equity groups should consider when addressing procurement across their portfolios or in due diligence.

 Procurement spend will typically represent 30-60% of revenues in most businesses and it is often the number one cost.
 It is an easy cost to focus on because employees are not as sensitive to change in an area that deals with external spend.
 It is also easy to measure improvements if inefficiencies or value gaps exist.

 In our experience, most businesses have one or more categories of spend where a 5-10% profit improvement target is realisable.
 If this spend represents 20% of the revenues of the group, that is 1-2% of margin improvement which can typically be delivered within a six to 12 month period.
 For a business with a 10% operating margin that has been acquired for a 10x multiple with 40% equity, the procurement profit potential represents 0.25-0.5x the multiple of equity invested.

 If the company in question is a mature business growing revenues at 2% a year, it would take five years of sales growth to get to the same profit improvement number that a procurement programme could deliver in one year!
 On each deal, the main unknown is the spend addressability factor which will drive the absolute profit improvement the company and private equity owner can deliver.